JamesJOliver/lagom-orange/README.md

 ### For Windows see this [post][post]

+### And serve!

-You should have a server up and running locally at <http://localhost:4000>.
+Either way, you should now have a server up and running locally at <http://localhost:4000>.

 ## Customization